ben8p-archives/typescript-nova-toolkit/README.md

 - [grunt-open](https://github.com/jsoverson/grunt-open), to spwan the browser and go to the test url
 - [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean), to clean up all transpiled files
 - [grunt-contrib-requirejs](https://github.com/gruntjs/grunt-contrib-requirejs), to release the toolkit
+- [grunt-tslint](https://github.com/palantir/grunt-tslint), to lint the code from grunt

 # getting started
 - first of all, clone this git repository.